Uncovering the Genes at the Foundation of Alcohol Dependence

 News and Awards

-John Crabbe, current Portland Alcohol Research Center (PARC) Co-Investigator and former Center Director, was elected as a 2018 Fellow of the American Association for the Advancement of Science (AAAS) in recognition of extraordinary achievements in science.
-Dr. Crabbe will be recognized at the 2019 AAAS Annual Meeting in Washington, D.C., on February 16.
+John Crabbe, current Portland Alcohol Research Center (PARC) Co-Investigator and former Center Director, was elected as a 2018 and 2019 Fellow of the American Association for the Advancement of Science (AAAS) in recognition of extraordinary achievements in science.

-Tamara Phillips, PARC Center Director, began her term as President of the International Society on Biomedical Research on Alcoholism (ISBRA) in 2018.
+Tamara Richards (aka Tamara Phillips), PARC Center Director, began her term as President of the International Society on Biomedical Research on Alcoholism (ISBRA) in 2018.
 She is the first woman to hold this position.
 The Society promotes research, training, and dissemination of information on alcoholism and alcohol-related biomedical phenomena, for the benefit of individuals and to inform national and international agencies on alcohol-related research and policy.
 ISBRA last met in Kyoto, Japan, September 9-13, 2018.

 Bowles Lectureship Award 2018, University of North Carolina at Chapel Hill